jsdw/jsdw.github.io/content/posts/rust-fn-traits/index.md

 say_what_i_am::<_,Two>(IsBoth); // prints "B"
 ```

+So, what we have here is a way to avoid issues with overlapping implementations (we just stamp out a different concrete trait from a given family of traits each time), but retain some of the niceness of working with traits, because we can work with families of traits in a similar way, and rely on type inference to keep things simple.

 # Accepting variable arity functions using Trait Families

 Armed with this knowledge, let's see how we can write a function that can accept closures with variable numbers of arguments.